AztecProtocol/aztec-packages/docs/docs/reference/developer_references/common_errors/sandbox-errors.md

 #### 2011 - PRIVATE_KERNEL\_\_UNSUPPORTED_OP

 You are trying to do something that is currently unsupported in the private kernel.
-If this is a blocker feel free to open up an issue on our monorepo [aztec3-packages](https://github.com/AztecProtocol/aztec3-packages/tree/master) or reach out to us on discord
+If this is a blocker feel free to open up an issue on our monorepo [aztec-packages (GitHub link)](https://github.com/AztecProtocol/aztec3-packages/tree/master) or reach out to us on discord

 Note that certain operations are unsupported on certain versions of the private kernel.
 Eg static calls are allowed for all but the initial iteration of the private kernel (which initializes the kernel for subsequent function calls).